Choc-topped vanilla and raspberry jelly icecreams

 For the dipping chocolate

-- Blend almond milk, cashews, coconut nectar, coconut yogurt if using, and vanilla extract until smooth: there should be no texture to it.
+- Blend almond milk, cashews, light coconut nectar, coconut yogurt if using, and vanilla extract until smooth: there should be no texture to it.
 Add the lecithin and coconut oil and blend until smooth.
 Add the vanilla bean powder and mix with a spoon until incorporated.

 - Line a 20cm x 22cm container or dish with baking paper (if you have a silicon version you won’t need to line it), pour in the icecream and place in the freezer to set for 6-8 hours.